RENATA-C23-PS218/ml-model/README.md

 - Sinaga, Yohanes Fransisko (M322DSX2541)

 # Dataset
 The dataset was collected from [Kaggle](https://www.kaggle.com/datasets/fuadkahfi/dataset-tanah?select=Tanah).
-The dataset included 8 class classifications of soils.
-The classes are aluvial, andosol, entisol, humus, inceptisol, laterit, kapur, and pasir.
+The datasets we use are 3 class classifications of soils.
+The classes are aluvial, humus, and laterit.

 # References
 - [Classification of Soil Images using Convolution Neural Networks](https://ieeexplore.ieee.org/document/9583192)